 Voluminous curls like Eliot Glazer's make it easy to gain height.
 "Use lighter styling products that are cream- or oil-based to give separation with movement," Taylor says.
 We like Odele's Air Dry Styler, $12.

 Grown-Out Gentleman's Cut

-"Creating balance between your hair and face isn't always easy, but Kumail Nanjiani makes it look so effortless here by keeping his face shaved, a longer sideburn, and little volume on the top of his cut," Taylor notes.
+"Creating balance between your hair and face isn't always easy, but Kumail Nanjiani makes it look so effortless here by keeping a longer sideburn and a little volume on the top of his cut," Taylor notes.
 It's an alternate take on Sebastian Stan's approach, with more emphasis given to the quiff/pompadour in front, as opposed to one uniform sweeping-back.

 Longer Slick Back